-- (c) A BACKDROP Participant must resign and retire from the City as of the date of election to participate in the BACKDROP.
-No benefits shall be paid under this Section unless and until the BACKDROP Participant has resigned and retired from the City. - 6 (d) (1) Provided the BACKDROP Participant has satisfied all 7 requirements set forth in this Section, the BACKDROP Participant 8 shall be entitled to receive a BACKDROP amount equal to: - (i) The time service retirement benefits pursuant to Section 121.201B the BACKDROP Participant Member would have received had the BACKDROP Participant actually retired at the commencement of the BACKDROP Period, and - (ii) Interest on benefits credited pursuant to Section 121.211(a).
+- 26 (c) A BACKDROP Participant must resign and retire from the City as - of the date of election to participate in the BACKDROP.
+27 - benefits shall be paid under this Section unless and until the 28 - 29 BACKDROP Participant has resigned and retired from the City. - 30 (d) (1) Provided the BACKDROP Participant has satisfied all - 31 requirements set forth in this Section, the BACKDROP Participant {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}49 shall be entitled to receive a BACKDROP amount equal to:

+(i) The time service retirement benefits pursuant to Section 121.201B the BACKDROP Participant Member would have received had the BACKDROP Participant actually retired at the commencement of the BACKDROP Period, and

+(ii) Interest on benefits credited pursuant to Section 121.211(a).

-The amount of interest to be credited shall be determined pursuant to Section 121.211(e). - (2) Upon retirement, the BACKDROP Participant thereafter shall be eligible to receive a reduced time service benefit determined as of the beginning of the BACKDROP period, as defined in Section 121.211(b)(1)(iii).
+The amount of interest to be credited shall be determined pursuant to Section 121.211(e).

+(2) Upon retirement, the BACKDROP Participant thereafter shall be eligible to receive a reduced time service benefit determined as of the beginning of the BACKDROP period, as defined in Section 121.211(b)(1)(iii).
 Should the Member elect to use any year or partial year of service which occurred prior to reaching 30 years of credited service in their BACKDROP period, the retirement benefit otherwise calculated for those years will be reduced by two percent of average salary as defined in Section 121.113(a)(2).
 The reduced time service benefit will be calculated as follows:

-Number of years of
+Number of years of Retirement Benefit as a of

-Credited Service at
+Credited Service at Percentage of Average

-Commencement of BACKDROP:

-Salary as defined in Sec.
+Commencement of BACKDROP: Salary as defined in Sec.

 121.113(a)(2):

-25 but less than 26
+25 but less than 26 52.50%

+26 but less than 27 57.00%

-27] but less than 28 61.50%
+27 but less than 28 61.50%

-28] but less than 29 66.00%
+28 but less than 29 66.00%

-29] but less than 30 70.50%
+29 but less than 30 70.50%

-(e) Interest shall be credited starting from the hypothetical date the payment would have been made had the BACKDROP Participant retired as of the beginning of the BACKDROP period to the end of the BACKDROP period at an annual rate of return, compounded annually, equivalent to the actual rate of return on the Fund assets during the BACKDROP period, provided that such rate of return shall not be less than zero nor more than ten percent.
+(e) Interest shall be credited starting from the hypothetical date the payment would have been made had the BACKDROP Participant {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}50 retired as of the beginning of the BACKDROP period to the end of the BACKDROP period at an annual rate of return, compounded annually, equivalent to the actual rate of return on the Fund assets during the BACKDROP period, provided that such rate of return shall not be less than zero nor more than ten percent.